-Students in the G1 or G3 status must register for 12 credits in order to have full-time status.
+Students in the G1 or G3 status must register for 12 credits in a regular Fall or Spring semester in order to have full-time status.
 The registration requirement for G2 and G4 students for full-time status is 9 credits.
-A G5 student should normally register for for 9 credits of dissertation research (CSE 699).
+A G5 student should normally register for 9 credits of dissertation research (CSE 699) only.
 If a student is performing research out-of-state he or she would register for 9 credits of CSE 700, and if the research is outside of the United States then the student would register for 9 credits of CSE 701.
-G5 students are permitted to take other courses that are directly relevant to the dissertation they are writing, but only with previous approval from their Graduate Program Director.
+G5 students may be permitted to take other courses that are directly relevant to the dissertation they are writing, but only with previous approval from their Graduate Program Director.
 In these cases the courses must all be graduate level (500 or above) and the total number of credits must equal 9.
 Still, at least three credits must come from CSE 699, CSE 700, or CSE 701.
 Foreign students must be enrolled full-time throughout their course of studies in order to maintain legal immigration status.2 Domestic students are not required to maintain full-time status, but they must register for at least one credit each semester.
-However, only full-time students are eligible for any kind of financial assistance.
-Also, part time students may not be eligible for living or working on campus.
+However, only full-time students are eligible for financial assistance.
+Full time status may also be needed for on campus living.

-An M.S. student (but not a Ph.D. student) can be considered to have full-time status in the last semester of studies even if he or she is registered for less than 9 credits.
+An M.S. student (but not a Ph.D. student) can be considered to have full-time status in the last semester of studies even if he or she is registered for less than the required 9 credits.
 To obtain full-time certification, the student must be registered for the amount of credits that is sufficient to satisfy the graduation requirements.
-The certification is not automatic - the student has to submit a petition for an "underload" to the Graduate Secretary.
-Note that such an underload has a pitfall, which can seriously affect foreign students: The student cannot stay in the university past the semester in which an underload is granted.
-Therefore, failing any of the courses taken in this situation will put the student out of legal immigration status.
+In this case, the certification is not automatic - the student has to submit a petition for an "underload" to the Graduate Secretary.
+Note: Such an underload has a pitfall, which can seriously affect foreign students.
+The student must graduate at the end of the semester in which an underload is granted.
+Otherwise, there could be a violation of the legal immigration status.
+Thus, underload should be selected prudently.